FSK to USB interface

 A new interface with USB connector

-Since September 2010, the RS232 interface is available.
+From 2010 to 2018, the RS232 interface has been available.
 Using this interface, the PC's serial or USB port can be used to monitor POCSAG, FLEX and Mobitex networks in combination with PDW.
 Since its introduction, several hundreds of interfaces have found their way to satisfied users worldwide.

 For some time, I had the desire to develop a USB version of this interface.
 The availability of a ready-made USB module through ebay made this a lot easier.
 There was a snag however: these modules appeared to have cloned FTDI chips that are not supported by the latest drivers.
 Therefore, a new version of the USB interface has been developed.